 Meet The Team

-I have 18 years of dog training experience and I live in Charles Tye with my partner and 4 dogs.
-Roxy an Irish Setter, Jaz a Flatcoated Retriever, Berrie a Cocker Spaniel and Ruby a Wirehaired Dachshund.
+I have 18 years of dog training experience and I live in Charles Tye with my 4 dogs.
+Jaz a Flatcoated Retriever, Berrie a Cocker Spaniel, Monkey a Rottweiler and Cashew a Labrador.

 I first started working with dogs when I was 14 years old at a kennels that housed stray/rescue dogs, boarding dogs on their holidays and racing greyhounds.
 This started as a part time job, until I went on to specialise in Greyhound training then spending the next few years working in various locations for trainers listed in the top few in the country, travelling to races all over England and Ireland.

 After a career change and working as PA to the Chief Executive at a charity based in Bury St Edmunds, I decided to stay in Suffolk long term and in 2011 set up East Anglian Dog Training.
 Starting with just one class and walking dogs.
 Within a couple of months the business had begun to take off so I left my full time employment to concentrate on helping people train their dogs.